SKR301/Zip-It/README.md

 # Zip-It
-A python script to zip folders
+A python script to zip folders. `v0.1.0`